Le-J-P/T7-RNAP-IVT-Model/README.md

 *Jean-Philippe Seiler — FH Aachen University of Applied Sciences — March 2026*

-This model was developed as part of a two‑month internship project at FH Aachen.
+<sub>This model was developed as part of a two‑month internship project at FH Aachen.
 ---

 ## Table of Contents